gem/oq-engine/doc/contributing/developing-with-the-engine.rst

 There is an example in the directory demos/risk/ScenarioRisk, called ``sensitivity.py``, which is performing scenario risk calculations starting for the same planar rupture, but with different values of the strike angle (0, 90 and 180 degrees).
-This is useful for a sensitivity analysis.
 The relevant code is something like this:

 .. python:
-  import os
-  from openquake.engine import engine
+  """Sensitivy of the risk from the strike parameter""" import os from openquake.engine import engine